 These peptides are being retired.
 They were part of early vaccine designs based on strong computational predictions.
-However, as of early September, extensive public and private data have failed to support these predictions.
+However, extensive public and private data have failed to support these predictions.

 1543 TFHLDGEVITFDNLKTLLSLREVRTIKVFTTVDN

 The two highest scoring T-cell epitopes predicted by Fast and Chen are clustered tightly together with a third on the Orflab protein.
 All three are spanned by a predicted epitope included in the vaccine design of Jain and colleagues.